How to catch more trout and other fish on a kastmaster?

-I learnt to spin fish using kastmaster, or at least a very similar lure.
+I learned to spin fish using kastmaster, or at least a very similar lure.
 I have caught hundreds of fish and spent nearly as many hours fishing them.
-If I have to describe a kastmaster, it would be as a simple metal lure which casts a mile.
+If I have to describe a kastmaster, it would be as a simple metal lure that casts a mile.

 I like to say they are simple lures to fish, and I know many anglers who just cast and retrieve at a steady pace.
 It works, they do catch a few fish.
 But to get the most out of a kastmaster they do require quite a bit of work.